ImmutableSoft/ImmutableEcosystem/docs/ImmutableProduct.md

 ### productNumberOfReleases

-Return the number of product releases of a product
+Return the number of product releases of a product.
+ Entity and product must exist.

 ```js
 function productNumberOfReleases(uint256 entityIndex, uint256 productIndex) external view